 A data breach is the disclosure of private, sensitive, or otherwise confidential information to an unauthorized person.
 A data breach may happen unintentionally or as the result of an intentional attack.

-Data breaches affect millions of people every year.
+Data breaches are a significant concern for organizations of all sizes and industries.
+It affects millions of people every year.
 According to a report, the number of reported data breaches have increased by 49% in 2021.
 The consequences of a data breach might include harm to the target company's reputation as a result of a perceived "betrayal of trust."

 Major organizations are the typical targets for attackers aiming to perpetrate data breaches because they provide such an enormous payload.
 The reason behind this is as these companies have millions of users’ personal and financial data which is very valuable and can all easily be resold by the attackers.